California kidnapping, slaying suspect pleads not guilty - KESQ

 Jesus Salgado allegedly kidnapped the family at gunpoint from their trucking business on Oct.
 3. Authorities say Salgado, a former employee with a longstanding dispute, likely killed them within an hour.

 Salgado, 48, entered his not-guilty plea Thursday morning, KFSN reported.
-He is scheduled to return to court next month and remains in jail on no bail.
+He is scheduled to return to court next month.
+It was not immediately clear which attorney was representing him.

-The victims’ bodies were found two days after the kidnapping.
-A farm worker in an almond orchard in the San Joaquin Valley, California’s agricultural heartland, discovered the remains of Aroohi Dheri; her 27-year-old mother Jasleen Kaur; her 36-year-old father Jasdeep Singh; and her 39-year-old uncle Amandeep Singh.
+The victims’ bodies were found two days after their kidnapping when a farm worker in an almond orchard in a remote area of the San Joaquin Valley, California’s agricultural heartland, discovered the remains of Aroohi Dheri; her 27-year-old mother Jasleen Kaur; her 36-year-old father Jasdeep Singh; and her 39-year-old uncle Amandeep Singh.

 Salgado faces four counts of first-degree murder with special circumstances, which allege that the slayings took place during the commission of a kidnapping and were part of multiple killings in the same case.
 He is also charged with arson and possession of a firearm by a prohibited person.